Do you believe in miracles?

 In that instant (it would have been less than a second … but which seemed like an eternity), I saw my whole life flash before my eyes.
 But before this happened, I felt intense fear.
 I have never felt fear like this ever since.
 There was a freezing shiver that ran up my spine and it seemed that my heart cried out in tears that were frozen in time.

 I felt a state of peace beyond all description.
 This was accompanied by a suffusion of light with my life to that point flashing by at lightning speed.
 I was filled with what seemed like love.
 An overwhelming sense of love.
 Infinite love.
-For that ‘split second’, I believe time stopped or it seemed like.
-My perception of time was like nothing I had ever experienced.
+For that ‘split second’, I believe time and space became one with me … and stopped or it seemed like.
+My perception of time and space was like nothing I had ever experienced.

 It seemed like I became oblivious to my physical body and it seemed that my awareness fused with this light that was flashing before my eyes, flushing me with all my ‘life moments’.